ERGeorgiev/essays/README.md

-# essays
+# Essays
-A collection of essays that I have passionately written.
+A collection of essays that I have written.